-Cinnamon, nutmeg, ginger, peppers and curry–who doesn’t love a little spice?
+Cinnamon, nutmeg, ginger, pepper and curry – who doesn’t love a little spice?

-The spicy (or pungent) flavor is a huge category and they range from cool pungents to hot pungents.
-With good reason–pungents are powerful movers–literally.
-Their scent, temperature and flavor ‘disperse and create flow’ stimulating our body on many levels to promote circulation and breaking up stagnation.
+The spicy (or pungent) flavor is a huge category and ranges in temperature from cool pungents to hot pungents.
+With good reason – pungents are powerful movers – literally.
+Their scent, temperature and flavor ‘disperse and create flow’ stimulating our body to promote circulation and break up stagnation.
 Are they a part of your diet?
 Here’s why you should have some spice in your life.

-Like the other four flavors (Sweet, Sour, Salty and Bitter), Spicy plays an important role in our diet.
-We use them to disperse toxins from the body and to circulate Qi, Blood and Fluids, to relieve excess fullness and to stimulate vitality.
-But don’t start doing cinnamon shots just yet, spice can be easily overused leaving you weak and exhausted….let’s explore these spices!
+Like the other four flavors (Sweet, Sour, Salty and Bitter), spicy plays an important role in our diet.
+We use them to disperse toxins from the body and to circulate Qi, Blood and Fluids.
+They relieve excess fullness and stimulate vitality.
+But don’t start doing cinnamon shots just yet, spice can be easily overused leaving you weak and exhausted.

 Pungent disperses and moves Qi and Blood